 According to Forever 21, the answer is a definite “yes.”
-According to a claim filed at the US District Court for the Central District of California, Western Division, just last week, adidas has gone overboard in protecting the trademark of its Three Stripes.
-Said the suit:
+According to a claim filed at the US District Court for the Central District of California, Western Division, just last week,

 Years ago, adidas managed to secure federal trademark registrations for use of three, parallel stripes placed in specific locations on certain shoes and clothing… But adidas has taken its claims even further — too far — essentially asserting that no item of clothing can have any number of stripes in any location without infringing adidas’s trademarks.